EURO GOVT-Italian yields ease after sale; Bunds dip

 * Report says France's outlook could be cut to negative

-that the sale drew enough demand to allow yields to come in at
+drew enough demand to allow yields to come in at below secondary

 Italy sold 3- and 10-year bonds, paying up as investors